davepinch/pinchy.cc/content/topics/places/ancient/moab/en.wikipedia.org.md

 ---
 title: "Moab (Wikipedia)"
-across the dead sea: Kingdom of Judah (Wikipedia)
+across the dead sea to the west: Kingdom of Judah (Wikipedia)
 bordered:
   - Ammon (Wikipedia)
   - Dead Sea (Wikipedia)